 Koalas could become extinct in NSW in the next 30 years.
 These iconic native animals are facing increased threats with even the healthiest colonies at risk as critical habitat is destroyed, and our climate grows hotter and drier.

-If you want to go a step further, the best way to get your interests represented in NSW Parliament is to meet with your local MP and ask them to commit to protecting koalas in NSW from extinction.
+You can join us by signing the petition, or if you want to go a step further, learn how to meet with your local MP and ask them to commit to protecting koalas in NSW HERE.

-Together with our members and supporters, we are demanding urgent, cross-party support to reduce land clearing and save these koalas from extinction.
+Together with our members and supporters, we are demanding urgent, cross-party support to reduce land clearing, protect old growth forests, and save koalas from extinction.